ome/omero-guide-download/docs/download.rst

 Download and export images
 ==========================

-We will show how the possibilities of getting images from OMERO.
+We will show the possibilities of getting images from OMERO.
 These can be described as "export" (new image, usually a jpeg, tiff or png is created from the original image saved in OMERO) or "download" (the original image, in the original format is downloaded from OMERO).

 **Description**